szaumoor/ZS_WeaponOils/README.md

 # ZS_WeaponOils

-This small simply adds a new class of items called "weapon oils".
+This small mod simply adds a new class of items called "weapon oils".
 Essentially, they are consumable potions that apply a somewhat mild melee/ranged effect to your weapons.
 They are only distributed to stores so far.
 Compatibility with IWDEE not established yet, because I can't be bothered what stores there are and how to decide which stores make the most sense to place the items in.
 Feel free to offer feedback on this.

 I'm not a good writer, so the description are pretty boring, and the icons were lazily made, but I think they're visibly distinguishable enough.